TheParthMaru/Daily-Journal/progress.md

 ### Date: 07-06-2023

-### Description

-- Completed singly linked list with all the relevant methods on stream in python.
-- Started with Javascript objects.
+### DescriptionLearned bit of multi-threading.

+- Solved problems in JS.

 ## Day 26